-How To Invest Like Warren Buffett
+How To Invest Like Warren Buffett: 3 Simple Rules - Benzinga

 “If you aren’t thinking about owning a stock for 10 years, don’t even think about owning it for 10 minutes.”

-Buffett bought shares of Coca-Cola (NYSE: KO), one of his largest holdings, back in 1988.
+Buffett bought shares of Coca-Cola KO, one of his largest holdings, back in 1988.

 “Our favorite holding period is forever,” he has said.